 - Research the period thoroughly.
 And don’t just look at stuff on the internet – information on the web can be really misleading or incorrect.
-Use various sources to get a more rounded and accurate view.
+In other words, use various sources to get a more rounded and accurate view.

 Use Reference Pictures

-- Build up a reference library for each different period and for people from different backgrounds and classes.
-An upper-class Edwardian lady with her lady’s maid on hand will look very different to a working-class woman who sells flowers or makes matches.
+- Build up a reference library for each different period and people from different backgrounds and classes.
+For example, an upper-class Edwardian lady with her lady’s maid to hand will look very different from a working-class woman who sells flowers or makes matches.

 Get the Basics Right

-Use the Right Tools and Products
+Use the Right Tools

 Read the Script

-- Understand each character: their job, position in society or class, what they are doing (are they at home, working, or an event) – all these things dictate what someone would have looked like, and helps when creating period hair and makeup looks for each character.
+- Understand each character – for example, their job, class, or position in society, and what they are doing (are they at home, working, or at an event).
+All these things dictate what someone would have looked like.
+Consequently, this helps when creating period hair and makeup looks for each character.

 - Of course, there can be artistic interpretations for any period.
 It depends on how authentic the director wishes the film to look.